 — The STA is an HT STA.

-— The TXVECTOR parameter FORMAT is equal to HT_MF, HT_GF, or VHT.
+— The TXVECTOR parameter FORMAT is equal to HT_MF or HT_GF.

 — The RA of the frame corresponds to a STA for which the Short GI for 20 MHz subfield of the HT Capabilities element contained a value of 1.